siobhanlgorman/knits-and-pieces/README.md

 * [Paint](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9) was used to resize images
 * [TinyPNG](https://tinypng.com/) was used to resize images for the website
 * [removebg](https://www.remove.bg/upload) was also used to remove backgrounds from images
+* [Contrast Checker](https://webaim.org/resources/contrastchecker/) was used to check and adjust colours for contrast

 ## Testing

-Please see separate Testing.md file [here](https://github.com/siobhanlgorman/knits-and-pieces/blob/main/TESTING.md)
+Please see separate TESTING.md file [here](https://github.com/siobhanlgorman/knits-and-pieces/blob/main/TESTING.md)

 ## Deployment